Today's Articles

 Maria Fearing, a Black teacher and missionary, was born on this date in 1838.

 Fearing, born a slave near Gainesville, AL, completed the ninth grade, learning to read and write at age 33.
 As a house servant, she spent much time with her mistress, Mrs. Amanda Winston, and other children.
-Mrs. Winston taught her children and young Maria the Presbyterian catechism and told them Bible stories and tales about missionaries in Africa.
+Mrs. Winston taught her children and young Maria the Presbyterian catechism, telling them Bible stories and tales about missionaries in Africa.
 These stories about Africa left a deep impression on Fearing.

 She worked through the Freedman's Bureau School in Talladega to become a teacher.
-At age 56, she went to the Congo, where for more than 20 years she worked as a Presbyterian missionary and eventually established the Pantops Home for Girls in 1915.
-She taught in mission and Sunday school and worked with women in surrounding villages.
+At the age of 56, she traveled to the Congo, where she worked as a Presbyterian missionary for more than 20 years.
+She eventually established the Pantops Home for Girls in 1915.
+She taught in the mission and Sunday school and worked with women in surrounding villages.
 Her students nicknamed her "mama wa mputu" (mother from far away) to reflect their love and appreciation.
 At the age of 78, Fearing was encouraged to retire.

 Reference: